Main section

 Client Authentication in SSL/TLS Certificates will no longer be supported by mid-2026 - What you need to do now

-As of June 2026, the use case "Client Authentication" may no longer be included in public SSL/TLS certificates, otherwise they would no longer be considered trustworthy by Google Chrome.
+As of 15 March 2027, the use case "Client Authentication" may no longer be included in public SSL/TLS certificates, otherwise they would no longer be considered trustworthy by Google Chrome.
 Check in good time whether and to what extent you are using SSL/TLS certificates in this way, and what alternatives are available for your encryption - background and recommendations from SwissSign.

-The Google Chrome team has decided to no longer accept the "Client Authentication" purpose in the Extended Key Usage (EKU) of SSL/TLS server certificates as of June 15, 2026 (see Google Chrome Root Program Policy) - only "Server Authentication" will be allowed in the future.
+The Google Chrome team has decided to no longer accept the "Client Authentication" purpose in the Extended Key Usage (EKU) of SSL/TLS server certificates as of June 15, 2026 (see Google Chrome Root Program Policy, v1.8) - only "Server Authentication" will be allowed in the future.
 Google Chrome aims to enforce a clean separation of applications for server and client authentication.

 Implementation of SwissSign certificates in the second quarter of 2026